nenov-nikola/blog-system/README.md

 # blog-system
-blog system for collaboration with articles/authors
+Blog system for collaboration with articles/authors